Officer, Victoria: Education

 Officer is in the south east growth corridor, with many new schools opening in the past ten years.
-There are now twelve schools in the area; Berwick Grammar School, Glenvale School, Heritage College, Maranatha Christian School (Officer campus), Minaret Islamic College (Officer campus), Officer Primary School, Officer Secondary College, Officer Specialist School, St Brigid's Catholic Primary School, St Clare's Catholic Primary School, St. Francis Xavier College (Officer Campus) and Bridgewood Primary School are located in Officer.
+There are now fifteen schools in the area; Berwick Grammar School, Glenvale School, Heritage College, Maranatha Christian School (Officer campus), Minaret Islamic College (Officer campus), Officer Secondary College, Officer Specialist School, St Brigid's Catholic Primary School, St Clare's Catholic Primary School, St. Francis Xavier College (Officer Campus), Bridgewood Primary School, Kurmile Primary School, Kurrun Primary School, Officer Primary School and Orchard Park Primary School are located in Officer.

 Facilities

 Recreation

 There are various facilities in officer for recreation.
 There are two lighted AFL sporting grounds which also support Cricket.
 There are presently 5 recreational parks for walking and children's playgrounds.
 Dragon Park was voted Victoria's Favourite Playground in 2021.
-Popular also is the Venue "Club Officer" which hosts Family Dining, Sport Bar and pokies facilities.

-There are also gymnasium facilities located at Arena Shopping centre.

 Currently under construction as of May 2021 is Comely Banks Recreation Reserve.
 Comely Banks Recreation Reserve is being built next to Bridgewood Primary School, at 125 Bridge Road, Officer.
 The regional sporting hub will feature 4 rectangular pitches for rugby, a pavilion, 2 cricket wickets with provisions for AFL, cricket practice nets, playground and open spaces.
 More information can be found on the Cardinia Shire website.

 Sport

-Officer is home to the Australian Rules ROC Football Club (Rythdale, Officer, Cardinia), competing in the Mornington Peninsula Nepean Football League.
+Officer is home to the Officer Football Club (Rythdale, Officer, Cardinia), which competes in the Outer East Football Netball League.
 They last won the premiership in 2002.

 Retail

 Currently there the major shopping precinct is Arena Shopping Centre.
-It has a mix of major retail and some smaller commercial outlets including the Officer Post Office, a Woolworths supermarket, a McDonald's, a KFC and a Subway.
+It has a mix of major retail and some smaller commercial outlets including the Officer Post Office, supermarket and restaurants.
 As a newly developed area Officer also has access to the Australian NBN service which has much larger capability for increased network performances.